Akola Maharashtra, India Travel Guide

 Roads can be different.
 Congestion is common, specifically in market areas and during peak hours.
 Some roads may be poorly maintained.

-Expect varied quality and traffic density.
+Expect varied quality plus vehicle flow density.

 Designated parking areas exist however limited in busy zones.
 On-street parking is common but often challenging to find.